 The Nasher Museum of Art at Duke University is an interdisciplinary nexus and laboratory where students and scholars can investigate, explore and test knowledge.
 Confronted with a different kind of source material—objects and images rather than text—viewers are challenged to consider concepts and issues in a new way.
 Visual literacy is an increasingly important skill and an essential component of a 21st-century education.
 By providing the necessary tools and experiences to critically consider visual culture we empower students and scholars to search out their own answers.
 We encourage you to explore the tabs above and the activities listed below for ideas.
 For more about visual literacy, explore “How Do You Look?”

 The museum’s academic program staff work one on one with faculty to design tours of exhibitions and collections in storage, lesson plans, assignments and installations that complement courses.
-To discuss the possibilities for your classes or research, contact Marianne Wardle, Andrew W. Mellon Curator of Academic Programs, at email@example.com or 919-684-5203, or Erin Hanas, Academic Program Coordinator, at 919-684-8067 or firstname.lastname@example.org
+To discuss the possibilities for your classes or research, contact Marianne Wardle, Andrew W. Mellon Curator of Academic Programs, at email@example.com or 919-684-5203, or Erin Hanas, Coordinator of Academic Programs, at 919-684-8067 or firstname.lastname@example.org.

 The following ideas can be adapted to a wide range of course themes and critical issues:

 Students identify works that illustrate key concepts from class (this is about looking and reacting, not finding a right answer).
 They write a headline and an image caption to explain the connection.
 Students present their captions in small groups and select one to present to the class.
 The class identifies the work and caption they feel best illustrates the concept.
 Excellent for test conceptual understanding and application.